jlantos/insight-project/README.md

 ## Performance
 [Back to Table of contents](README.md#table-of-contents)

-The current system uses a sliding window of 100s windowLength and 5s slideInterval.
+The current system uses a sliding window of 100 s windowLength and 5 s slideInterval.
 With a 600 events/s input rate the processing time for each micro batch varies between 5-8 s.

 ## Presentation